 Surgery is typically considered only when conservative treatments haven’t provided adequate relief and your pain is significantly impacting your quality of life.
 If you’re experiencing persistent pain, weakness, or numbness, your pain specialist may refer you to a surgeon to discuss potential options.
 Making this decision is a major step, and it’s a conversation you’ll have with your entire care team.
 The primary goal of our pain management specialists is to help you find effective relief through non-operative care whenever possible.

-Managing Daily Life with Cervical Disc Degeneration
+How to Live Well with Cervical Disc Degeneration

 Getting a diagnosis of cervical degenerative disc disease can feel overwhelming, but it’s also the first step toward finding relief.
 Learning to manage your symptoms is key to maintaining your quality of life.
 It’s about finding a balance between staying active and giving your body the rest it needs.
 With the right strategies and support, you can handle the day-to-day challenges and continue doing the things you love.
 This involves addressing the physical pain, acknowledging the emotional impact, and working closely with your doctor to create a personalized care plan that feels right for you.